EPFL-LCSB/NOMAD/anthranilate-study/scripts/README.txt

 - You can change which enzyme to perturb within the script.
 - Each run consisting of 10x10x5 ODE simulations takes around 4 hours.

+** S.VI_phenotype_perturbation_analysis
+- This is a sensitivity analysis test where we want to study how the NRA predicted anthranilate yield and the actual anthranilate production rate in nonlinear simulations varies depending on how close / far we are from the reference phenotype.
+- We vary the allowable fold changes in concentration from 2-fold to 20-fold
+- We also vary the allowable fold changes in enzyme activity from 2-fold to 10-fold
+- For each combination of enzyme activity and concentration fold changes, we generate the top design using NRA and simulate it in a bioreactor
+- You can either run this script once or run it in batches on parallel CPUs
+- For a given combination of concentration fold change and enzyme activity change, it takes around 20-30 minutes.
+Note the lower time, since we only simulate a single design (the top design).
+- The results of this script are used for plotting figure S.9

+** S.VII_double_mutant
+- Two enzymes - DDPA and GLUDy - appear in all of our top 5 targets (see II_design_robustness and III_get_fold_changes_top_design)
+- We wanted to know (prompted by a reviewer) what happens if we only target these two and how this double mutant performs compared to the triple mutant
+- The results of the reactor simulations in this script as used to plot figure S.10

+** S.VIII_i_aroGtktA_analysis_design_generation
+- Prompted by reviews, we wanted to find out why our in-silico version of the experimentally implemented strain aroG^fbrtktA had such poor titers compared to the experimental implementation
+- We use NRA to propose 4 additional modifications (apart from DDPA, TKT1 and TKT2) to increase anthranilate yield for each model
+- We generated designs within 99% of the maximum predicted increase in anthranilate yield for each model
+- The designs are then used by the next script for pruning

+** S.VIII_ii_aroGtktA_analysis_design_collation
+- After running the previous script, this script takes in all the generated designs, collates them and finds the most frequently occurring one.

+** S.VIII_iii_aroGtktA_analysis_design_verification
+- In this script, we verify the top design that occurs 6/10 times across the models.
+- We do this in a reactor setting.
+- The output of this script is used to generate figure S.11 in the supplementary material.